gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship ).
 This article describes the program interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.

-> **Important notice**: The implementation is based on the interaction of two contracts: the main game contract and the bot contract that users will interact with during the game.
+> **Important notice**: The implementation is based on the interaction of two programs: the main `game` program and the `bot` program that users will interact with during the game.
 To successfully load the game into the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network), it is imperative to upload the bot program first.
-Subsequently, during the initialization phase of the main game contract, specifying the bot contract's address is a crucial step.
+Subsequently, during the initialization phase of the main game program, specifying the bot program's address is a crucial step.

-Also everyone can play the game via this link - [Play Battleship](https://battleship.vara.network/) (VARA tokens are requred for gas fees).
+Also, everyone can play the game via this link - [Play Battleship](https://battleship.vara.network/) (VARA tokens are required for gas fees).

 ## How to run

-1. Build a contract
+1. Build a program
-> Additional details regarding this matter can be located within the [README](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship/README.md) directory of the contract.
+> Additional details regarding this matter can be located within the [README](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship/README.md) directory of the program.

-2. Upload the contract to the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network)
+2. Upload the program to the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network)
-> Initiate the process by uploading the bot contract, followed by the subsequent upload of the main contract.
-Further details regarding the process of contract uploading can be located within the [Getting Started](../../getting-started-in-5-minutes#deploy-your-smart-contract-to-the-testnet) section.
+> Initiate the process by uploading the bot program, followed by the subsequent upload of the main program.
+Further details regarding the process of program uploading can be located within the [Getting Started](../../getting-started-in-5-minutes#deploy-your-smart-contract-to-the-testnet) section.

 3. Build and run user interface
 > More information about this can be found in the [README](https://github.com/gear-foundation/dapps/blob/master/frontend/apps/battleship/README.md) directory of the frontend.